raghvendra03/66-Days-of-Data/README.md

 ### Day 41
 * Read the 2nd chapter from "Hand on ML with Keras, Tensorflow and Scikit Learn" which gives a basic understanding of working with datasets end to end.

+### Day 42
+* Watched a video about "Web Scraping with Python from Scratch" with the help of BeautifulSoup libraries.
+It was nicely explained by @justmarkham.